jameswquinn/JSHeadSpace/examples/vue-example/README.md

-Certainly!
-I'll create the content for the `examples/vue-example/` directory, demonstrating how to integrate HeadSpace with a Vue.js application.
 This example will use Vue 3 with the Composition API and Vue Router for navigation.

 Here's the structure and content for each file: